 - In Southern Africa, the Climate Neutral Group's Wonderbag project assists communities to cook more sustainably and safely through a simple, innovative alternative to an open flame. - In East Africa, Carbon Tanzania's Yaeda Valley Forest Project works to protect the vulnerable forests for the benefit of hunter-gatherers, wildlife and climate change prevention.

-Furthermore guests are given the opportunity to offset their own flights and separately Singita is also offsetting for all their own business flights - helping to maximise the offsets.
+Furthermore, guests are given the opportunity to offset their own flights, and Singita is also offsetting for all its own business flights.